gangadhar107/Sales-Analysis-Report-using-Power-BI/README.md

 ## Usage
 - **PDF Report**: Download the `Sales Analysis Dashboard.pdf` file to view the detailed report.
 - **Interactive Report**: Download the `Sales Analysis Dashboard.pbix` file to interact with the data using Power BI Desktop.
+- **Dataset**: Download the dataset used in this analysis from the following link: [Download Dataset](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final
+) (replace with your actual dataset link).

 ## Preview
 ![Dashboard Preview](dashboard_image.png)